nmwsharp/flip-geodesics-demo/README.md

 Expanding the  <kbd>extras</kbd> dropdown gives additional options:

-- **Bezier subdivision** iteratively constructs a smooth Bezier curve, treating the input path as control points.
+- **Bézier subdivision** iteratively constructs a smooth Bézier curve, treating the input path as control points.
 This option should be used when a single path between two endpoints is registered.
-- **Mesh improvement** performs intrinsic refinment to improve the quality of the resulting triangulation.
+- **Mesh improvement** performs intrinsic refinement to improve the quality of the resulting triangulation.

 ### Visualization